IBM/itaa-docs/docs/community-edition/Artifact-Details-ITAA-CE.md

 Logical Component - this element type is crucial to the information communicated through this diagram type.
 As noted, it can be reused in the Component Model (and indirectly via Deployment Units in the Operational Model).
 A Logical Component can be referenced by a Functional Requirement.
 This provides the traceability between the FR and which component(s) deliver that requirement.
 This "relationship attribute" is managed and viewed through the FR editor.
 A similar attribute can link a Logical Component to a collection of NFRs.
 This is directly managed in the attribute panel for the Logical Component.
 And similarly a Logical Component can be linked to Architecture Decisions (see below).
 The user experience for these two relationship attributes is:

-- if an NFR or Architecture Decision is associated with the LC, then it will appear in the corresponding attribute field (e.g., NFR02 - ...)
+- if an Architecture Decision and/or NFR and/or FR is associated with the LC, then it will appear in the corresponding attribute field
-- if there is a defined Architecture Decision / NFR there will always be a link to **Associate ...**.
+- if there is a defined Architecture Decision / NFR / FR, there will always be a link to **Associate ...**.
 Clicking this list brings up a list of all of the corresponding element of the association type available in the solution architecture with checkboxes allowing you to select or deselect an element to associate.
-- you cannot create either an Architecture Decision or NFR through this attribute field, so no *Associate ...* link will be available if no such element currently exists.
+- you cannot create either an Architecture Decision or NFR or FR through this attribute field, so no *Associate ...* link will be available if no such element currently exists.

 ![Logical Component Attributes](../images/lc-attributes.png)